NeilJustice/FileRevisor/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-20-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B20) ![GitHub](https://img.shields.io/github/license/NeilJustice/FileRevisor) ![GitHub last commit](https://img.shields.io/github/last-commit/NeilJustice/FileRevisor)

-FileRevisor is a cross-platform C++ command line program for quickly deleting large directories in parallel, bulk renaming files and directories, and replacing text in files that matches a given regular expression.
+FileRevisor is a cross-platform C++ command line program for quickly deleting large directories in parallel, quickly renaming files or directories, or quickly replacing text in files.

-FileRevisor's key feature is its extreme performance when deleting large folders in parallel on Windows.
-On Linux, file deletions are quite a bit faster than on Windows, and so the parallel file deletion peformance boost which FileRevisor provides is more modest on Linux relative to Windows.
+FileRevisor's signature feature is its extreme performance when deleting large folders in parallel on Windows.
+On Linux, directory deletions are quite a bit faster than on Windows, and so the parallel directory deletion peformance boost which FileRevisor provides is more modest on Linux relative to Windows.
+See below for Linux vs. Windows performance graphs.

 |Build Type|Build Status|
 |----------|------------|